mao-qiu/countering/README.md

 Thanks for your attention.
-This is the source code of our VLDB 2024 submission "Influence Maximization via Vertex Countering".
+This is the source code of our VLDB 2024 "Influence Maximization via Vertex Countering".

 # Experimental Environment